cardano-foundation/developer-portal/docs/stake-pool-course/lesson-1.md

 ---

 ## Install VirtualBox
-This video explains how to install VirtualBox on your machine, as shown in the following video tutorial:
+Learn how to install VirtualBox on your machine and in it a Linux system:

 <iframe width="100%" height="325" src="https://www.youtube.com/embed/jYisjnTxtms" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br/><br/>